Bringing together African & European research communities with an inclusive astronomy conference

 The funding for this conference pulled together from several sources.
 It started from the fact that the co-chairs had small amounts from their fellowships for modest science meetings, which could be combined for a single, more impactful meeting.
 Other funding was necessary, and it is crucial to start looking for funding sources early ($\approx$18--24 months before).
-While we plan on following up the conference participants in future to track long-term collaborations, we would also like to start planning another conference to follow this one.
-The timeline for this is not yet set, and will likely depend on funding.

 Overall, this meeting exceeded our expectations.
 The LOC and SOC did an incredible job to enact the vision, and to ensure that every small aspect was considered and addressed.
 Before and during the conference, the engagement from all participants was absolutely amazing.
-It was wonderful to see senior and junior researchers from Africa, Europe, and beyond, interacting and discussing science.
+It was wonderful to see senior and junior researchers from Africa, Europe and beyond, interacting and discussing science.
 We hope that the collaborations that have started will bring our communities together for a more global approach to science and inclusivity.

+Reflecting on the impacts we have managed to document a year after the conference, we conclude that the AGN Across Continents conference has had a measurable, lasting impact.
+It seeded new research collaborations, advanced careers, and strengthened a diverse, inclusive community of astronomers.
+The overwhelmingly positive feedback and ongoing collaborations demonstrate that the event not only met its immediate objectives but also laid foundations for sustainable African–European research network.
+Future initiatives should build on these successes by supporting follow-up collaborations, expanding mentoring schemes, and continuing to prioritize diversity and inclusion in academic conferences.

 \phantomsection